sublimelsp/LSP/docs/src/concepts.md

 The LSP package enhances the auto-complete list with results provided by the language server.

+To show the documentation popup you can click the **More** link in the bottom of the autocomplete, or you can use the default sublime keybinding <kbd>F12</kbd> to trigger it.

 ## Goto Definition

 [Example GIF 1](https://user-images.githubusercontent.com/6579999/128551655-bfd55991-70a9-43da-a54a-f8d4cb3244c4.gif)